 Following sessions focusing on underground utility data capture, digital workflows for data management, and the benefits of reliable data for underground construction, the fifth overall and second all-virtual session of Digital Underground Connect zoomed in on the topic of data sharing.
 We were honoured and happy to welcome Holger Kessler of the Geospatial Commission and Carsten Rönsdorf of Ordnance Survey to share about the progress they have made working on the National Underground Asset Registry (NUAR) project in the United Kingdom.

-An on-demand replay of the webinar can be accessed here.
+A video replay of the webinar can be accessed here.

 UK National Underground Asset Register - outcomes and data sharing approach